davetodd/akshays-tomb/_drafts/chapter-8.md

 permalink: /:title
 ---

+The paper crane man.
+Thin sheaves of leaves.

+OR

 Akshay blinked his eyes several times.
 A small village was spread out in front of him.
 The fronts of the buildings were spotless, well crafted wooden facades.

 < running water